DevMountain/qa_student_assignments/units/unit_1_fundamentals/1.02/sp1.02.1.md

 ## Skills Practice Summary

-You have a better idea now what you should be working on, having worked with your customers, _and_ you have the fresh work your development team has completed.
+You have a better idea now what you should be working on, and you have the fresh work your development team has completed.

 ## Setup